What Is an Inner Critic?

 Many of those issues are related to their self-esteem where they tend to undervalue themselves.
 They often see themselves as inferior to others, lacking, or even fundamentally defective.

 Other issues revolve around self-love and self-care.
-Because they didn’t receive enough of the love that they deserved as children, they didn’t learned how to love themselves.
+Because they didn’t receive enough of the love that they deserved as children, they didn’t learn how to love themselves.
 As a result, they suffer from poor self-care or even exhibit self-harmful behaviors.

 They also are prone to toxic self-blame and shame because they are used to being blamed for everything.
 Their inner critic often reminds them that everything is their fault and that they are a bad human being, sometimes just by being alive.